-When I got my first air fryer I went with a basic small 2 quart Dash.
-Before I spent a lot of money on a larger unit with special features I wanted to make sure I liked the results it produced and used it on a regular basis.
+I went with a basic small 2-quart Dash when I got my first air fryer.
+Before I spent a lot of money on a larger unit with unique features, I wanted to make sure I liked the results it produced and used it regularly.

-What I found was that the starter air fryer created nicely crisped food in minutes.
+I found that the starter air fryer created nicely crisped food in minutes.
 The challenge was it was too small for my needs.
 It was ideal for 1-2 people, but not a family of 4.
-The basket was too small to fit some types of foods.
+The basket was too small to fit some types of food.

-As a result, I upgraded to a Ninja Foodi that has multiple functions in addition to air frying.
-The Ninja Foodi is larger and heavier.
-But it allowed me to clear out some of my other small appliances such as my instant pot, rice cooker, and slow cooker.
+As a result, I upgraded to a Ninja Foodi with multiple functions in addition to air frying.
+The Ninja Foodi is more extensive and heavier.
+But it allowed me to clear out some of my other small appliances, such as my instant pot, rice cooker, and slow cooker.

 Before you buy, consider how you plan to use your air fryer, the size of your family, and whether you want it to have multiple functions.